Olympus E-PL9 vs Sony RX100 III

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been around for much longer (launched in May 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the E-PL9 is the clear winner of the match-up (13 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the E-PL9 emerges as the winner of the contest (13 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-PL9 and the Sony RX100 III place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.